AdobeDocs/destination-sdk.en/help/docs-framework/use-github-interface-to-create-documentation.md

 4. In the GitHub folder structure of the forked repository, navigate to `experience-platform.en/help/destinations/catalog/[...]`, where `[...]` is the desired category for your destination.
 For example, if you are adding a personalization destination to Experience Platform, select the `personalization` category.
 Select **Add file > Create new file**.

-   >[!TIP]
-   >
-   >The folder structure in the screen recording below is outdated.
-Navigate to the folder structure indicated above.

    ![Add new file](/help/docs-framework/assets/github-navigate-and-create-file.gif)

 5. Name your destination `YOURDESTINATION.md`, where YOURDESTINATION is the name of your destination in Adobe Experience Platform.
 For example, if your company is called Moviestar, you would name your file `moviestar.md`.
 You don't need to save your file yet.